chooliu/Sterile_vs_Latent_TB_Immunity/README.md

-Analysis code for "Comparative immune responses to Mycobacterium tuberculosis in individuals with latent infection or sterile protection against infection" (submitted).
+Analysis code for **"Comparative immune responses to Mycobacterium tuberculosis in people with latent infection or sterilizing protection"** (accepted).